uhollerbach/wile/README.md

 * A couple of example programs in `examples/`:

 - `amaze.scm` is a silly toy, a small maze generator.
+It prints line segments to stdout, use your preferred graphics package to draw them.

 - `cal.scm` is a re-implementation of part of the standard unix command `cal` to display the current calendar.
 I needed that at one point